Erinaceusyllis

-Species
+Erinaceusyllis is a genus belonging to the phylum Annelida, a group known as the segmented worms.
+Erinaceusyllis is a marine genus, while some of its species are possibly cosmopolitan.
 Its type species is Erinaceusyllis erinaceus, formerly Sphaerosyllis erinaceus (Claparède, 1863).
-It is thought to inhabit waters of Normandy, but is suspected to be cosmopolitan.
-In 2005, San Martín argued the original description was incomplete, stating the species has been reported worldwide, but that those records likely represent a complex of different species that need to be re-examined.
-Up to 2015, at least 12 species have been described, namely E. belizensis, E. bidentata, E centroamericana, E. cirripapillata, E. cryptica, E. erinaceus, E ettiennei, E. hartmannschroederae, E horrocksensis, E. kathrynae, E. opisthodentata, E. serratosetosa.
+As of 2015, at least 12 species have been described, namely E. belizensis, E. bidentata, E centroamericana, E. cirripapillata, E. cryptica, E. erinaceus, E ettiennei, E. hartmannschroederae, E horrocksensis, E. kathrynae, E. opisthodentata, E. serratosetosa.
 The family contains two other genera, Sphaerosyllis (48 species) and Prosphaerosyllis.